Top 5 Ways to Advertise Your Cleaning Business

 Flyers and poster ads are a great option if you don’t have a huge advertising budget to work with.
 You can control your advertising location and restrict your ads to neighbourhoods.
 If you’re not tech savvy, and don’t want to spend too much time learning how to set up ads, then this strategy can work very well for you.

 You can get creative with flyers and posters in comparison to some other advertising channels.
 For example, you can use posters, door hangers, letters, pamphlets, tearaway posters, and special offer vouchers, and even notes attached to small gifts to encourage business loyalty.

 There is also a low barrier to entry for this strategy.
 You don’t need a social media account to create these ads and get them out on the streets.
-You can make posters, flyers, and tearaway posters on your own using your word processor, use a template online, an online graphic design software (like Canva), or even use Jobber’s Tearaway app!
+You can make posters, flyers, and tearaway posters on your own using your word processor, use a template online, an online graphic design software or even use Jobber’s Tearaway app!
 It’s easy.

 Here’s some information you should include in your post or flyer advertisement:

 - List of services